seydx/homebridge-mercedesme/README.md

 ### Settings

 * `platform` - **required** : Must be 'MercedesPlatform'
-* `polling` - **not required** : Time in seconds for polling Mercedes API (Default: 60s)
 * `cars.name` - **required** : Name of the Accessory (*unique*)
 * `cars.clientID` - **required** : Client ID obtained from https://developer.mercedes-benz.com
 * `cars.clientSecret` - **required** : Client Secret obtained from https://developer.mercedes-benz.com
 * `cars.vin` - **required** : Vehicle Identification Number (VIN)
+* `cars.manufacturer` - **not required** : Car Manufacturer
 * `cars.model` - **not required** : Model of the car (Default: Mercedes)
-* `cars.port` - **required** : Server port for authentication process (e.g. 3000)
 * `cars.maxRange` - **not required** : Maximum distance after full tank load (for calculating range in % for battery state if API doesnt send the percentage)
-* `cars.remoteAuth.active` - **not required** : Activate to proceed the authentication process from a remote device
+* `cars.polling` - **not required** : Time in seconds for polling Mercedes API (Default: 60s)
-* `cars.remoteAuth.code` - **not required** : Manually obtained code during remote access from the url
+* `cars.electricVehicle` - **not required** : Enable if your car is a electric vehicle (Default: false)

 ## First start

-There are two ways to start the authentication process:

-1. If you have access to the browser of the device from which the plugin is running, open the browser and visit **http://localhost:PORTFROMCONFIG**.
-After pressing **Start** the Mercedes login screen should appear.
-After logging in and granting access, a token is generated and stored in your local storage for further access.

-2. If you don't have access to the browser of the device from which the plugin is running (e.g. Raspbian Lite), open ``Config UI > Plugins > Homebridge Mercedesme Settings``, expand **Remote Authentication** and select **Active**.
-Restart Homebridge for the changes to take effect and visit **http://HOSTIP:PORTFROMCONFIG**.
-After pressing **Start** the Mercedes login screen should appear.
-After logging in and granting access, you will be redirected to localhost and the browser should give an error.
-Copy the **code** after _"callback?code="_ from the url bar and put it also in your config.json (``Config UI > Plugins > Homebridge Mercedesme Settings > Remote Authentication > Code``).
-After restarting Homebridge a token will be generated and stored in your local storage for further access.
+The Version 2 is completely new designed.
+It supports [Config UI X Plugin UI Utils](https://github.com/homebridge/plugin-ui-utils) and is full integrated in your homebridge system via Config UI X. The custom config will guide you through the process!
+Generating or refreshing access token was never easier!

+See below:

 ## Supported clients